cs3org/reva/pkg/reconciliation/README.md

 `reconciliation.orphans` marks the shares and public links whose resource or recipient no longer exists.

-`reconciliation.shallow` writes the ACL entry each non-orphan share implies onto its path when the storage has none or has the wrong permissions.
-It visits only shared paths, and only ever adds or corrects an entry, never removes one.
+`reconciliation.shallow` writes the ACL entry each share implies onto its path, when the storage has no entry or the wrong permissions.
+It only adds and corrects entries.
+It never removes an ACL entry.

-Which entries have to exist is decided by `sharehierarchy.CheckGrantConsistency`, the same check that runs when a share is created: an entry is only written where it escalates beyond every share above it, per recipient and per space.
-A share that grants exactly what an ancestor grants is inherited and counted `covered`.
-One that grants anything else is a share the check would not have created, and writing its entry would take away access the ancestor grants, so it is counted `conflicting`.

-Neither of them gets an entry, and neither is worth keeping: creating the ancestor share is what deletes such a share on the share API, so the job removes them too, logged as `reconciliation.shallow.remove` with `reason` (`inherited` or `shadowed-by-ancestor`) and the ancestor's id, path and role.
-The row is soft deleted, so a removal can be undone in the database.
-Removals are done after the grants are written, so a recipient never loses the row before the entry it is covered by is on the storage.
+Start a run with `reva admin jobs run reconciliation.shallow [space=<space-id>]`.
+Leave the space out to cover every space.
+This needs the admin API enabled.
+The command prints a run id: `reva admin jobs status <run-id>` shows the state and the totals, `reva admin jobs cancel <run-id>` stops the run.

+With a `schedule`, the job also runs on a cadence over every space.
+That run has its own name, so `reva admin jobs trigger reconciliation.shallow.scheduled` starts it before its next fire.

+A share below another share of the same recipient is redundant when it grants the same access (`covered` in the totals) or less (`conflicting`).
+The job deletes the row of such a share, which is what the share API does when the higher share is created.
+The delete is soft, so you can undo it in the database.
+The ACL entry on the path stays.

 ## Logs